opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_navigating_the_catalog/catalog.rst

 For these reasons and more, a variety of filtering options are available, below the number of datasets and the catalog sorting option, on the left side of the interface.

 .. image:: images/filtering_catalog.png
-   :alt: All options to filter the catalog: search bar, mini map and metadata filters
+   :alt: All options to filter the catalog: search bar, geographic and metadata filters

 It is possible to filter: